egison/egison/README.md

 * Non-linear pattern-matching with **lexical scoping**

-The <a target="_blank" href="http://www.egison.org/manual/mechanism.html">Pattern-Matching Mechanism</a> section in Egison developer's manual explains how we realized that.
+The <a target="_blank" href="http://www.egison.org/manual/mechanism.html">Pattern-Matching Mechanism</a> section in Egison developer's manual explains how we realizes that.

 Please read <a target="_blank" href="http://arxiv.org/abs/1407.0729">our paper on arXiv.org</a> for details.